OvercastNetwork/docs.oc.tc/modules/main.md

           </span>
         </td>
         <td>
           Phase of this map.
-Only maps with phase:`production` and edition:`standard` show up on the website.
+Only maps with phase `production` show up on the website.
         </td>
         <td>
           <code>development</code>